-- the holder's name and date of birth;

-- the holder's signature;

-- a photo of the holder;

-- ice-competence YES/NO;

 - the number of the identity card (national code and specific numbers e.g. SE-123);

 - issue and expiry dates;

-- name, signature, address and contact information of the CPA
+- name, signature, address and contact information of the issuing CPA;

 - the flag picture of issuing State; and

 - the logo of BPAC.

-6.2 Format of the identity card
+6.2 Format of the Identity Card